 Enlightened opinion, including most “liberal,” “human-rights” and “peace” groups worldwide, either yawned or actually applauded these cumulative travesties.
 Harvard Law School merits special attention regarding the latter.

 By April 1959, almost 800 Cubans had been “judged” (see above) and murdered by Castro and Che’s firing squads.
 Cuba’s prisons were packed to suffocation with ten times the number of political prisoners as during "the Tyrant" Batista's reign.
-Among Castro and Che Guevara’s prisoners were hundreds of women, a Stalinist horror utterly unknown in our hemisphere till introduced by the “leader” swooned over by Barbara Walters
+Among Castro and Che Guevara’s prisoners were hundreds of women, a Stalinist horror utterly unknown in our hemisphere till introduced by the “leader” swooned over by Barbara Walters, Andrea Mitchell and Diane Sawyer.

 That’s when Fidel Castro receives a fawning invitation from Harvard Law School asking the honor of his addressing them.
 Seems that both the student body and faculty were smitten with the Cuban Revolution's shining judicial record.
 Castro accepted on the spot, making Harvard the last gig on his 1959 U.S. tour.